lars-derichter/ai-programming-students/slides.md

 ### Socratic Version

 "I'm learning CSS layout.
 Could you use the Socratic method to help me discover how to center a div?
-Ask me questions that will guide my thinking."
+Ask me questions that will guide my thinking.
+Under no circumstances give me the straight-up."

 AI might respond: